ioncodes/idacode/README.md

 * `PORT`: This is the port you want IDA to listen to.
 This is used for websocket communication between IDA and VS Code.
 * `DEBUG_PORT`: This is the port you want to listen on for incoming debug sessions.
 * `PYTHON`: This is the absolute path to the Python distribution that your IDA setup uses.
+* `LOGGING`: Determines whether the debugger should log into files.
+This is especially useful when you are running into issues with IDACode.
+Please submit a new issue if you find anything.
+The files are always located in your temp directory (e.g. Windows: `%TEMP%`).
+The files are called `debugpy.*.log`.

 You can now start the plugin by clicking on `Start IDACode` in the plugins menu.